marcus-sa/deepkit-restate/README.md

 **Deepkit Restate** is a seamless [Restate](https://restate.dev) integration for [Deepkit](https://deepkit.io).
 It enables effortless communication between distributed services using durable invocations, service interfaces, and event-driven architecture.

-> This documentation assumes familiarity with Restate's concepts and lifecycle.
+> This documentation assumes familiarity with Deepkit **and** Restate's concepts and lifecycle.

 ---